-Art done by members of art departments of South Dakota colleges and universities will be displayed November 14 through December 4.
+Art done by members of art departments of South Dakota colleges and universities will be displayed from November 14 through December 4.

 Running January 3 through 24 will be "Children from Many Lands Illustrate Grimm's Fairy Tales" and a group of paintings and prints by Robert Russell who is on the art faculty of Kansas State College.

-Art done by students in South Dakota colleges and universities will be exhibited January 31 through February 22.
+Art done by students in South Dakota colleges and universities will be exhibited from January 31 through February 22.
 Students will submit entries for judging, according to Landwehr.

-A series of photographs by Eadweard Muybridge, described by Landwehr as "a pioneer in photography," will be shown February 23 through March 19.
+A series of photographs by Eadweard Muybridge, described by Landwehr as "a pioneer in photography," will be shown from February 23 through March 19.

 Scheduled for March 21 through April 15 is an exhibit of paintings, drawings and prints by Robert A. Nelson, chairman of the art department at the University of North Dakota.

-Nation ally known artists who have used the comic strips as inspiration for imagery in their work, painting and sculpture will be featured in "The Spirit of the Comics," April 18 through May 9.
+Nation ally known artists who have used the comic strips as inspiration for imagery in their work, painting and sculpture will be featured in "The Spirit of the Comics," from April 18 through May 9.

 "American Painters of the 19th Century" is slated for April 21 through May 18.
 The display includes 20 to 25 traditional paintings.

-Small paintings done by American artists, which, according to Landwehr, are suitable for purchase by museums, will be exhibited May 9 through May 30.
+Small paintings done by American artists, which, according to Landwehr, are suitable for purchase by museums, will be exhibited from May 9 through May 30.

-The Art Center and University of North Dakota art department are co-sponsoring the , "Fourteenth North Dakota Annual National Print and Drawing Exhibition," which is open to artists in the United States.
+The Art Center and the University of North Dakota art department are co-sponsoring the "Fourteenth North Dakota Annual National Print and Drawing Exhibition," which is open to artists in the United States.
 The Exhibition, which will be judged, runs simultaneously with the former.

-Many of the items on permanent display or as traveling exhibits will have considerable monetary value.
+Many of the items on permanent display or as traveling exhibits will have a considerable monetary value.
 These would not be available to South Dakotans had not a building of special design been available to house the creations.
 Many times it will be necessary to hire armed guards to protect the paintings from possible theft and vandalism.

-Art Center board members are Mrs. Jeannette Lusk, Huron, president; Josiah Baird, professor and head of the art department of SDSU; Mrs. John Bibby and Elmer Sexauer, Brookings; Dona Brown, Huron; Mrs. Charles Burke, Pierre; Mrs. Charolotte Carver, Sioux Falls; Vern Laustsen, Aberdeen; John Lowrie, Watertown; Mrs. Hubert Magen, Waubay, and Madeline Ritz, Walnut Creek, Calif.
+Art Center board members are Mrs. Jeannette Lusk, Huron, president; Josiah Baird, professor and head of the art department of SDSU; Mrs. John Bibby and Elmer Sexauer, Brookings; Dona Brown, Huron; Mrs. Charles Burke, Pierre; Mrs. Charolotte Carver, Sioux Falls; Vern Laustsen, Aberdeen; John Lowrie, Watertown; Mrs. Hubert Magen, Waubay, and Madeline Ritz, Walnut Creek, California.